TsinamLeung/librime-lua-docs/librime-lua-en/docs/api.md

 > #### Getters
 > > ##### text : string
 > > ##### comment : string
+> > > if use expand dictionary lookup, it would write raminging code to comment
 > > ##### preedit : string
 > > ##### weight : number
 > > ##### commit_count : number